mihir-chakma/leads-tracker/README.md

-# LeadsTracker
+# Leads Tracker
-A Chrome extension
+A Chrome extension to save links.